 This does not mean they will not require reservations in the future, nor that you may see significant congestion, lack of parking spaces, and tailbacks within the parks; if parking lots are full, rangers will close particular areas within the parks.

-Information correct at the time of publication, last updated January 2023.
-Parks may put emergency measures in place or subsequently change their entry policy at any time, so always check information directly with NPS and recreation.gov before planning your national park visit to avoid disappointment.
+The information is correct at the time of publication and was last updated in November 2024.
+Parks may put emergency measures in place or change their entry policy at any time, so always check information directly with NPS and recreation.gov before planning your national park visit to avoid disappointment.

 More On Road Tripping US National Parks